General Information for Clients

 Your sessions will normally be 60 minutes.
 If you arrive late your session will end at the end of the hour you were booked for.

-Private clients pay in advance or on the day of your session, by EFTor cash.
+Private clients pay on the day of your session by EFT or by prior agreed arrangement.

 If you have difficulty with payments, please discuss this with me.
 I may offer sessions at a reduced cost or spread the payments over a longer period on a no interest basis.